andredisa/PythonDevHub/README.md

 # 🐍 Python API Projects Collection

-Welcome to my collection of educational **Python projects**! 🎓
+Welcome to my collection of **Python projects**! 🎓

-This repository includes three command-line tools that integrate with real-world APIs to fetch data, visualize it, and interact with the user through practical examples.
+> This repository includes three command-line tools that integrate with real-world APIs to fetch data, visualize it, and interact with the user through practical examples.
 Each project focuses on a specific domain — **news**, **travel**, and **finance** — and is ideal for learning how to work with APIs, parse JSON, and organize Python code.

 ---